rclone/rclone/docs/content/commands/rclone_config_update.md

 Update an existing remote's options.
 The options should be passed in pairs of `key` `value` or as `key=value`.

-For example to update the env_auth field of a remote of name myremote you would do:
+For example, to update the env_auth field of a remote of name myremote you would do:

     rclone config update myremote env_auth true